FEZModding/FEZRepacker/Docs/conversion.md

 ## Level type

-XNB files containing primary type of `Level` will be converted into a JSON file with an altered structure.
-The structure itself isn't yet defined, but it'll aim for optimizing file size and readability.
-Once it's ready, a detailed documentation will be linked here.
-As of right now, the structure is similar to the data structure in XNB file.
+XNB files containing primary type of `Level` is converted into a JSON file with an altered structure.
+More on that can be read [here](formats/level.md)

 ## MapTree type